cursedtoast/re8/README.md

 # Instructions

 Edit your splits and change the game name to "Resident Evil Village".
 A message should display below "Start Timer at:" that notifies you that auto splitting and load removal is available .
 Click the "Activate" button.

-NOTE: Auto Splits are not yet available, but will be coming soon.

 After activating the RE8 autosplitter, click "Settings".
 Place a checkmark next to every split you want to use.